You are not on the FEMA website. TOUCH FEMA home to go to the FEMA official website.

 D6.
 RAPID VISUAL SCREENING (RVS)

-The "Rapid Visual Screening" spreadsheet accessed by the link below has been constructed exclusively for this website, and is intended to help computerize the FEMA 154 paper and pencil-based form called the "Data Collection Form" in that volume.
+The "Rapid Visual Screening" spreadsheet accessed by the link below has been constructed exclusively for this website, and is intended to provide a way to use a computer instead of filling in the FEMA 154 paper and pencil-based form called the "Data Collection Form" in that volume.

-To obtain a free copy of the updated (2002) version of FEMA 154 and the supporting documentation volume, FEMA 155, click here to go to the FEMA website page where you can download a series of PDF files that make up the entire report.
+To obtain a free copy of the updated (2002) version of FEMA 154 Click Here (FEMA 155, the Supporting Documentation is only available from www.FEMA.gov as a printed copy that can be ordered for free).
 There are also other publications at accessed from that same page that may be of use.

 This spreadsheet has been developed as a data collection tool so that it (1) requires no special software other than a Microsoft-Excel compatible spreadsheet program mounted on a PC or a Macintosh, and (2) is completely transparent with full opportunity for the user to add or change the modification factors to suit local conditions.
 As is the Data Collection Form on which this spreadsheet is based, this spreadsheet is meant to be able to be modified by a local authority or any other user to reflect the needs and special circumstances that may exist locally, subject to the caveats explained below.